Welcome to tend, formerly Impact Futures. More about us >

 1. Completion of training

-The apprentice completes their programme, achieving all requirements including their portfolio, Functional Skills (if needed), and off-the-job training hours.
+The apprentice completes their apprenticeship programme, achieving all required elements before EPA, including their portfolio, Functional Skills (if needed), and off-the-job training hours.

 2. Internal verification